mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.0/install/index.md

   - In `permissive` security mode a service account is optional.
   - `disabled` security mode does not require a service account.
 - Your cluster must have at least 3 private nodes.
-- kafka-zookeeper is installed in the cluster.
+- kafka-zookeeper is installed in the cluster from category.

 # Installing from the DC/OS CLI